 One of the ways of treating anxiety, is to increase the level of one of the calming chemicals in the brain and body, called GABA.
-We can do this by a number of means but within medical circles, one of the particular drugs that does this, is called pre-Gabalin.
-This drug is not a first line treatment for anxiety but for people who are struggling in an extreme way, it can be very helpful.
+We can do this by a number of means, but there are medications that can help.

-Sometimes our anxiety is situational, so a visit to a good psychotherapist or counselor can be very helpful.
+Sometimes our anxiety is situational, so a visit to a good psychologist link to psychology can be very helpful.

 Don’t forget that EMF or electro Smog, can have a significant impact on the way the body is driven from an energy perspective.
 Minimising this effect is very important and taking action to protect yourself from excess levels of EMF, can, in some people, significantly improve anxiety levels or other mood problems.

 Sometimes, deficiencies can be implicated in anxiety.
 In particular, magnesium is very important as it has relaxation properties.
 Indeed, it has over 100 important actions in the body.